CGNS/HDF5 - An HPC implementation#

 IEEE_LITTLE_64 |

 The Dimension Values are a list of integers expressing the actual sizes of the stored array in each of the dimensions specified.
-These dimensions are stored by the dataspace associated with the dataset; no other attributes contains these values.
+These dimensions are stored by the dataspace associated with the dataset; no other attributes contain these values.

 In an HDF5 node, the portion of the node holding the actual stored data array is a dataset.